 In most gyms, a rubber bumper plate will be stored in one area, while the traditional weight plates can be found all over the gym.

 The Difference Between 1-Inch and Olympic 2-Inch Plates

-1-inch weight plates, sometimes called standard weight plates, have a much smaller hole in the middle of the white plate, and can only fit on barbells which have a smaller and more narrow endcap.
+1-inch weight plates, sometimes called standard weight plates, have a much smaller hole in the middle of the white plate and can only fit on barbells with a smaller and narrow endcap.
 These 1-inch plates cannot fit on Olympic barbells.